MarcosSalib/Cocktail_MOOC/I2DL (IN2346) - TUM/README.md

 11. Recurrent Neural Networks
 12. Advanced Topics

 * Note that starting from week_7, the notebooks are amended to some extent, they are not following the original ones.
-I've added more notes, code and sometimes totally different implementation.